-Over the years, stains, blemishes, dirt and other undesirable effects usually make your outdoor furniture their perfect home.
-However, it’s often difficult to decide whether to buy new furniture or salvage what you have.
+Over the years, stains, blemishes, dirt and other undesirable effects can easily make themselves right at home on your outdoor furniture.
+While no one enjoys dirt, rust and mold invading their peaceful outdoor space, it can be difficult to decide whether to buy new furniture or take steps to salvage what’s already there.

 It all starts with understanding your furniture and its specific maintenance requirements.
-The methods you might use on wood patio furniture may not be the same for metal furniture.
-Take a look below, where we highlight the most important tips for giving new life to your worn out patio furniture.
-Cleaning your outdoor furniture may be all that is needed.
+For example, the methods you might use on wood patio furniture may not be the same for metal furniture.
+Take a look below, where we highlight the most important tips for giving new life to your worn-out patio furniture.
+Sometimes, a good cleaning with the appropriate materials and techniques is all it takes to breathe new life into your outdoor furniture.

 Wood Outdoor Furniture

-One of the factors that takes a toll on outdoor wood furniture is too much sunshine, heat and dampness.
-This makes the paint chip and the color fade, leaving ugly stains.
+Some of the factors that take a toll on outdoor wood furniture are sunshine, heat and dampness.
+Unfortunately, these are in no short supply in any outdoor space, and these elements can make the paint chip and the color fade, leaving ugly stains.
+However, fading and staining doesn’t necessarily mean your furniture needs replacing!
 You can start by removing all the chipped paint with sandpaper.
 Before sanding, consider using a power hose to remove most of the flaking and dirt.
-Sanding will not only remove the finishing but will also smoothen the surface.
+Sanding will not only remove the damaged finish but will also smooth the surface.

-After this, you can apply the new finish using a standard or a foam brush.
+After this, you can apply the new finish using a standard or foam brush.
 The idea is to have an even coat of paint on the furniture.
-Let it dry after applying, but make sure you don’t leave it outside where debris can ruin the wet paint.
+Let it dry after applying, but don’t leave it outside where debris can ruin the wet paint.

 Metal Outdoor Furniture

-Rusty, faded lawn furniture isn’t appealing.
-Luckily, there are simple do-it-yourself tricks to freshen the look and achieve incredible results.
+Anyone who’s seen it can attest: rusty and faded lawn furniture isn’t very appealing.
+It’s not uncommon, however; since metal furniture that’s regularly exposed to the elements is bound to develop those qualities before long.
+Luckily, there are simple do-it-yourself tricks to freshen the look of your metal outdoor furniture and achieve incredible results.
 To start, make sure the furniture is free from any cloth coverings or pillows.
 Wash it with soap and water then rinse properly.
 This will remove the dirt and debris.
 Leave it to dry.

 The second step would be to remove rust and stains.
 If you choose to paint over the rust, the result will be a bumpy surface.
 You want the coat to be smooth and even, so use a wire brush to remove the rust and paint.